 Voltaren gel 1% is an NSAID for topical use.
 This means you rub it on your skin.
 It’s approved to treat joint pain, including in your hands and knees.

 This drug causes similar side effects to oral NSAIDs.
 However, only about 4 percent of this drug is absorbed into your body.
 This means you may be less likely to have side effects.

 Diclofenac sodium topical solution (Pennsaid 2%)

-Diclofenac sodium (Pennsaid 2%) is a topical solution used for knee pain.
-You rub it on your knee to relieve the pain.
+Diclofenac sodium (Pennsaid 2%) and 1.5% are topical solutions used for knee pain.
+You rub it on your knee to relieve pain.